openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

 .. attention::

     If the rectangle turns red, carefully read the information in the log.
 For example, your current instance may be too small to handle the file you want to analyse.
-In this case, close the app, open a bigger instance, and run your analysis again.
+In this case, close the app, open a bigger instance and run your analysis again.

-Here is the result of the computation using the FAD-APP2 option on the :code:`example.tif` file:
+Here is the result of the computation using the **FAD-APP2** option on the :code:`example.tif` file:

 .. thumbnail:: https://raw.githubusercontent.com/openforis/sepal-doc/master/docs/source/img/cli/gwb/example_fad-app2_23.png
     :width: 50%